zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

 Kendo UI Complete for ASP.NET MVC provides the following benefits:

 *   Built on top of the Kendo UI HTML5 framework and jQuery
+*   Built-in support for server-side paging, sorting, filtering, grouping and aggregates
 *   Leverages ASP.NET MVC features - data annotation, editor and display templates, validation, authorization
 *   Supports the WebForms and Razor view engines